-The 5 Best P90 Pickups for Your Guitar (2023)
+The 7 Best P90 Pickups for Your Guitar (2024)

-We usually classify guitar pickups in two large groups – single coils and humbuckers.
-The problem with such classification is that the P90 pickup is often overlooked.
+We usually classify guitar pickups into two large groups – single coils and humbuckers.
+The problem with such a classification is that the P90 pickup is often overlooked.
 Although essentially a single-coil pickup, the P90 is a class of itself.
 It features a unique design and delivers a pretty distinctive tone.

 These pickups were originally produced by Gibson but these days, pretty much every major pickup manufacturer has these pickups on the offer.
 Although essentially a single-coil pickup, the P90 features different coiling.
 The bobbin is wider and shorter, which is the main reason for different tonal characteristics.